MateuszPuto/tictactoe/README.md

 Repository containing Tic-Tac-Toe AI.
 I provide the hand-written and neural network version of a player.
 You can also find here implementation of the tic-tac-toe game.

 ![Example game](bot-game.png)
+*Example game played by a bot player.
+List above the board shows assesed quality of moves.*

 - In game.py you can find basic board handling methods.
 - The ttt_ai.py is perfect tic-tac-toe player according to game theory.